 The classic example is the auto repair service that washes your car when they're done fixing it.
 You go to pick up your car and, wow, it not only runs better, but it also looks great.
 Most people don’t leave the auto repair shop with a smile on their face; you can change that.

 Here's another example: a customer calls to complain of a product defect.
 You satisfy the customer when you immediately offer to have the customer return the defective product and replace it at no charge, with no return shipping costs.
 You delight the customer when you add a $25 gift certificate toward the purchase of another of your products.

-Steve Curtan, author of the new book, Delight Your Customers, says that 80% of businesses believe they provide excellent customer service, but only 8% of customers think so.
+Steve Curtan, author of Delight Your Customers, says that 80% of businesses believe they provide excellent customer service, but only 8% of customers think so.
 You want your customers to have no doubt, no matter what else happens, that you went beyond the call of duty to take care of them.

 You can tell when a customer service representative is scrolling through a screen to find the answer to your question.
 When customers call customer service, they expect to reach someone who is knowledgeable and able to resolve their issues.
 [Explore the costs of training your customer service team].